spapas/django-authorities/README.rst

 - authorities.views.AuthorityEditUsersView

 The names are self-explanatory; notice that the Create and Update views do not allow you to edit the users of that authority; you must use the ``AuthorityEditUsersView`` for that.

+To improve security a bit I'm checking that the user can add an authority in the urls.py before allowing access to these views.

 To use the provided template tag, you need to ``{% load authorities_tags %}`` and then you can do something like this in your template: